mathildebouvier/2017.M3.TQF-ML/README.md

 * Attendance 20%, __Mid-term Exam 20% (New)__, Assignments 20%, Final Exam 40%
 * __Mid-term exam__ and __project proposal__ will be in week 6 or 7
 * Exams are open-book without computer/phone/calculator use
+* You may form a group of up to 2 people for course project.
+Extra credit will be given to individual projects.
 * Grade in letters (e.g., A+, A-, ... ,D+, D, F). __A- or above < 30% and B- or above < 90%__.